colligant/dl_template/README.md

 class has to inherit from the `Evaluator` class (in `src/evaluators/__init__.py`).

 ### What's this .pre-commit-config.yaml thing?
 Pre-commit is a tool that runs checks when you enter `git commit`.
-Install in your pip environment with `pip install pre-commit`, setup with `pre-commit install`, and run an initial check with `pre-commit run --all-files`.
+Install in your virtual environment with `pip install pre-commit`, set up with `pre-commit install`, and run an initial check with `pre-commit run --all-files`.
 If a test fails, you need to go in and fix it, either by running the command (like `black` or `isort`) or by fixing the file manually.
 You don't have to set this up but having consistent formatting makes collaboration easier.